songssssss/GCP-PDE-preparation/Questions/examtopics.md

 Cross-Project Querying: Once a team subscribes to a dataset in Analytics Hub, they can query it directly from their own BigQuery project, enabling seamless data access without data replication.
 Cost Efficiency: Analytics Hub eliminates the need for data duplication or complex ETL processes, reducing storage and processing costs.

+---
+## Q245
+- Cloud Data Loss Prevention (Cloud DLP) provides powerful inspection capabilities for sensitive data, including predefined detectors for infoTypes such as STREET_ADDRESS.
+- By creating a deep inspection job for each table with the STREET_ADDRESS infoType, you can accurately identify and retrieve rows that contain street addresses.

+---
+## Q